- Microdermabrasion uses a diamond-tipped handpiece or a spray of crystals to exfoliate dead skin cells and resurface the outer layer of skin.

 Microdermabrasion may reactivate dormant viruses, such as herpes, in individuals where the disease has been present.

 There is no downtime required following a microdermabrasion facial.
 However, because the stratum corneum has been removed, the skin is more sensitive to photodamage.
-Proper aftercare involves keeping the skin hydrated through the use of moisturizers, avoiding any harsh cosmetics and stopping the use of topical acne products for at least one day.
-Additionally, you should apply sunscreen to the treated area as your skin heals.
+Proper aftercare involves keeping the skin hydrated by moisturizing, avoiding any harsh skin care products, such as exfoliants, and stopping the use of topical acne products for at least one day.

-Because microdermabrasion can be performed in salons, spas or your dermatologist’s office, prices for a single session vary.
-Microdermabrasion costs are also dependent on the city and state where you have the procedure done.
-In general, prices range from $75 to $200 per session.
+Prices for a single microdermabrasion session vary because it can be performed in salons, spas or your dermatologist’s office.
+Microdermabrasion costs are also dependent on location and in general, range in price from $75 to $200 per session.

 At-home Microdermabrasion Machines